nadia-solution-tracker/full-stack-milestome-project/README.md

 - Provide a link to Register if the user has not yet logged in
 - Clicking the login on the menu, directs the user to an input form to enter login details like username and password
 - The Login form provides validations for fields that are required and also checks if login is successful
-- Signing in the form creates opens the home page and clickable menu which now includes additional features Home,
+- Signing in the form creates opens the home page and clickable menu which now includes additional features Home, Browse All, Profile, Log Out, Cart
 - Clicking on the Logout initiates a session time out and the user lands again on the home page with the additional features removed

 *Pages* : Login.html